-With winter approaching, The Green Cocoon has five easy ways that homeowners can use to increase energy efficiency and save money, besides using our fabulous spray foam insulation!
+With winter approaching, The Green Cocoon has five easy ways for homeowners to increase energy efficiency and save money, besides using our fabulous spray foam insulation!
 As the weather gets cooler, your furnace will start to come on and that means you’ll be using more energy.
 Consequently, your heating bills will increase.
 Try these five easy DIY (do-it-yourself) projects to help cut down on energy loss and expenses.

-Replace worn weather-stripping around doors and windows
+Replace worn weather stripping around doors and windows

-Did you know that worn weather-stripping can create drafts and let cold air in?
+Did you know that worn weather stripping can create drafts and let cold air in?
 This puts a high demand on your furnace and takes away your comfort.
 Replacing it takes little time and is a low-cost, high-impact solution.

 Caulk around windows to increase energy efficiency